-These results reveal fundamental aspects of black hole interiors in EMS theories and provide new perspectives on critical phenomena in gravitational systems.
-Several promising directions warrant further investigation.
+Charged EMS models offer a useful setting for studying tachyonic instabilities and critical phenomena in scalarization, where the charge serves as a control parameter analogous to spin or curvature couplings.
+Notably, the universal interior scaling law may extend to more realistic scenarios, such as rotation-driven scalarization black holes.
+Therefore, several promising directions warrant further investigation.
 First, the universal critical behavior~\eqref{exponent} calls for an analytic derivation and deeper understanding.
-Second, while this work focuses on scalarized-connected-type EMS models, other EMS classes also support asymptotically flat black holes~\cite{Astefanesei:2019pfq}.
-These include dilatonic-type models where $\psi=0$ fails to satisfy the equations of motion, and scalarized-disconnected-type models where scalarized solutions neither bifurcate from nor reduce to the RN case at $\psi=0$.
-Third, it is compelling to investigate whether similar critical phenomena occur inside non-spherically-symmetric black holes and in other gravitational frameworks.
+Second, it is compelling to investigate whether similar critical phenomena occur inside non-spherically-symmetric black holes and in other gravitational frameworks.
 Finally, although no direct connection has yet been established between imaging observables and interior dynamics in scalarized black holes, other external signatures may still serve as effective probes into their internal structure.